Paleontology: Cultural significance

 Paleontology is one of the most high profile of the sciences.
 Discoveries, especially concerning dinosaurs or human evolution, are commonly reported in the mass media, with only astrophysics and global health comparable in the level of press attention.
 Prehistoric life is inspiration for toys, television and films, computer games, and attractions in tourism.
 Environments and organisms from the deep past are some of the most familiar concepts drawn from modern science, such as the dinosaurs Tyrannosaurus, Triceratops and Brontosaurus, early humans like the Neanderthal and Homo floresiensis, extinct megafauna like mammoths and sabre-toothed cats, and invertebrates like trilobites and ammonites.
-Paleontology academically is not a particularly well-financed field of science; the operational budget of the American Museum of Natural History in 2021 was $178 million while the budget of the 2018 film Jurassic World II was $516.1 million.
+Paleontology academically is not a particularly well-financed field of science; the operational budget of the American Museum of Natural History in 2021 was $178 million while the budget of the 2018 film Jurassic World: Fallen Kingdom was $516.1 million.
 The influence of paleontology in public consciousness may be due to a number of causes such as the mystery, the immense scale of time, the size of some organisms, or the similarities between myths of dragons and giants and their representation in extinct faunas.
 Paleontologists draw from public funding and use appeals to gain sponsorships, but the public aspect also overshadows some portions of the field to the benefit of others.
 There is an overwhelming focus in paleontology on the study of dinosaurs or specific geographical regions, with the most iconic taxa almost exclusively coming from the late 19th and early 20th century excavations in North America.
 The marketing to children of paleontological items can make the field be regarded as "childish" and undermine the utility of the science in popular consciousness.